21centuryweather/21st-Century-Weather-Software-Wiki/_sources/python/concurrent_futures.md

 :::{note}

-There are two paradigms of distributed computing.
+There are two paradigms of parallel computing.
 In the 'shared memory' paradigm, multiple processes have access to a shared pool of memory.
 In the 'distributed memory' paradigm, processes are directed to separate pools of memory distributed across a network.
 Typically, this is how heavy computational tasks (e.g. running a CMIP model) are handled.
 Often, a combination of distributed and shared-memory techniques can be used.
 This tutorial is a 'shared memory' example, where we attempt to solve a problem in a single, unified memory space shared by multiple processes.
 :::

 Often, users first encounter parallel processing via the `xarray` module via a `dask` Client.
 In this way, a single `xarray` data structure can be read, processed and written in parallel 'chunks' using `dask` arrays.
 'Chunking' can occur along any dimension - spatial or temporal.